Race Deployment Real Hardware 2025

 MPCC Racing Controller

-MPCC adds a progress state to the optimisation — an arc length variable along the centerline that the controller is rewarded for advancing.
+MPCC adds a progress state to the optimisation.
+This is an arc length variable along the centerline, and the controller gets a reward for advancing it.
 It also penalises contouring and lag errors separately.
-The result is a controller that actually wants to go fast instead of just minimising reference tracking error.
+So the controller tries to go fast, and it does more than minimise reference tracking error.

 Contouring Error Lag Error Progress